kemitchell/writing.kemitchell.com/_posts/2015-08-21-Reproduction-of-Hierarchy.md

 There is even an issue with HTML5: Heading tags only go up to `<h6>`, while legal documents often have hierarchies more than 6 levels deep.
 Not that they should, but they do.

 Inevitably, you fall back on generic tags.
 Something like `<span class="heading level7">` is easy enough.

+---

+Thanks once more to [Tim](http://www.kemp59f.info/) for enduring a less refined attempt.
+Thanks also to [Casey Kuhlman](http://caseykuhlman.com/), cofounder of [Eris Industries](https://erisindustries.com/), whose work on [Legal Markdown](https://github.com/eris-ltd/legalmarkdown) was inspiring.